I can hardly believe it myself, but as of this year, I’ve been living in Bend, Oregon, for over five years!

 6. Do you miss Southern California?

-On occasion, we also miss the late-night food culture that we had in the city (though as parents now, we don’t find ourselves traipsing out of the house at 10 pm like we used to for a little snack).
+On occasion, we also miss the late-night food culture that we had in the city (though as parents now, we don’t find ourselves traipsing out of the house at 10 pm like we used to for a little nosh).

 Instead of starlings singing in our feijoa tree, we hear quail calling from the rabbitbrush.
 Beach days are now spent on the river or lakes, which fill my desire for being close to water.

 As much as I loved my time in LA, I can’t really think of anything that makes me want to move back—not even the ocean, which I thought I’d be missing a lot more.
 I think we moved at the right time, just as I was ready for a change.

 7. What other towns did you consider before you settled on Bend?

-We wanted a good mix of small-town living and cultural amenities, a large enough network of open and like-minded people for making new friends, an entrepreneurial and creative environment that kept us curious and interested, quick access to the outdoors, and ease of travel.
+We wanted a good mix of small-town living and big-city amenities; a large enough network of open and like-minded people for making new friends; an entrepreneurial and creative environment that kept us stimulated; quick access to the outdoors; and ease of travel.

 At this stage in our lives, we can’t imagine being anywhere else.
 Bend is beautiful, inspiring, and exactly what we hoped it would be.